MichaelCade/90DaysOfDevOps/Days/day33.md

 Azure PowerShell is a set of cmdlets for managing Azure resources directly from the PowerShell command line.

-We can see from below that you can connect to your subscription using the PowerShell command `Connect-AzAccount`
+We can see below that you can connect to your subscription using the PowerShell command `Connect-AzAccount`

 ![](Images/Day33_Cloud4.png)